Estimated reading time: 5 minutes

 Go public.
 Renew your wedding vows.
 Publicly express your continued commitment to your spouse.
 Invite friends and loved ones to pledge their support for your marriage.

 Further Steps if You Need Help Strengthening Your Marriage

 If you’re struggling in the area of commitment or you’re unsure how to begin strengthening the level of commitment in your marriage, try the following:

 - Seek out a licensed, Christian marriage and family therapist or Christian counselor who specializes in relational commitment issues.

 - Attend a marriage seminar.

-- Read valid educational materials on commitment, including the rest of the articles in this article series.
+- Read valid educational materials on commitment.